 For Term 4, 2020 we plan to meet every week in the Hall with different themed activities and crafts each week.
 See the [thematic program](https://emmanueluca.org.au/d/4M2urPJB8qcwlLdigTYifcZOr) for details

 Before you attend Playgroup you MUST complete the online enrollment form [here](https://emmanueluca.elvanto.com.au/form/ee0d2401-1941-4277-beaf-d803d7d5d226)

 We are also keeping in touch with each other via email and our Facebook page www.facebook.com/emmanuelplaygroup

 Please let us know if there is any way that we can support you during this time.
 We look forward to meeting with our playgroup community again face-to-face as soon as we can.

-Playgroup offers a safe place for children 0-5 to play and develop social skills and is a great place to make new friends, learn new things and become part of the community.
-We welcome all children and their carers including stay at home, work-from-home, work outside the home, mums, dads, grandparents and nannies.
+Playgroup offers a safe place for children 0-5 to play and develop social skills.
+It is a great place to make new friends, learn new things and become part of a community.
+We welcome all young children and their carers including stay at home, work-from-home and work outside the home; mums, dads, grandparents and nannies.

 Join us each Friday 9:30 - 11:30am during school terms.
-Each week we have a different theme and activities to engage the children.
-A large range of toys and access to a covered sandpit helps provide new experiences every week.
+Each week we have a different theme and activities to engage children.
+A large range of toys and helps provide new experiences every week.